vsantos/budget-tracker-api/README.md

 The "observability" stack containing: `jaeger` and `prometheus` is optional but recommended for testing purposes.
 You can either disable them by commenting on the services at `docker-compose.yml` or simply specifying which service you are going to need: `docker-compose up -d budget-tracker`.

+### Using 'realize'

 ## Swagger API support

-This application uses go-swagger to generate swagger specs directly from the code, to run it just:
+This application uses [go-swagger](https://goswagger.io/install.html) to generate swagger specs directly from the code, to run it just:

 `make swagger-spec`